 The strong yellow glare which had attracted us across the moor found its way out through a single narrow slit alongside the door which served the purpose of a rude window.
-As we advanced towards it the light changed suddenly to red, and that again to green, throwing a ghastly pallor over our faces, and especially heightening the cadaverous effect of Saxon's austere features.
-At the same time we became aware of a most subtle and noxious odor which poisoned the air all round the cottage. combination of portents in so lonely a spot worked upon the old man at-arm's superstitious feelings to such an extent that he paused and looked back at us Both Reuben and I were determined, inquiringly. however, to carry the adventure through, so he contented himself with falling a little behind us, and pattering to himself some exorcism appropriate to the occasion.
-Walking up to the door, I rapped upon it with the hilt of my sword and announced that we were weary travellers who were seeking a night's shelter.
+As we advanced towards it the light changed suddenly to red, and that again to green, throwing a ghastly pallor over our faces, and especially heightening the cadaverous effect of At the same time we Saxon's austere features. became aware of a most subtle and noxious odor which poisoned the air all round the cottage.
+This combination of portents in so lonely a spot worked upon the old man at-arm's superstitious feelings to such an extent that he paused and looked back at us inquiringly.
+Both Reuben and I were determined, however, to carry the adventure through, so he contented himself with falling a little behind us, and pattering to himself some exorcism appropriate to night's shelter.

+Walking up to the door, I rapped the occasion. upon it with the hilt of my sword and announced that we were weary travellers who were seeking a

-The first result of my appeal was a sound as of some one bustling rapidly about, with the clinking of metal and noise of the turning of locks.
-This died away into a hush, and I was about to knock once more when a crackling voice greeted us from the other side of the door.
+The first result of my appeal was a sound as of some one bustling rapidly about, with the clinking of metal and noise of the turning of locks. died away into a hush, and I was about to knock once more when a crackling voice greeted us from the other side of the door.